Silver Meteor train in Florida

 Is food included on the Silver Meteor?

 Food, coffee, and water are included if you purchase a private room (roomette or bedroom).
+Food is not included if you book a coach seat.

 Is the Silver Meteor a scenic route?